 At least 48 semester hours must be satisfactorily completed from Wheaton College.
-Irrespective of the total number of hours taken from Wheaton College, at least 12 of the last 20 hours earned toward the degree must be taken from Wheaton.
+Irrespective of the total number of hours taken from Wheaton College, at least 30 of the last 60 and at least 12 of the last 21 hours earned toward the degree must be taken from Wheaton.

 The requirements for one major must be satisfactorily completed.
 Specific requirements for majors are stated in the and sections of this catalog.
-A maximum of 52 hours in a major may be applied toward the 124 needed for graduation.
+The 124 hours required for graduation may contain no more than 52 hours within a student’s major prefix, (e.g. BIOL) and no fewer than 72 hours outside the major prefix.
 Students must complete a minimum of 15 semester hours plus the capstone course in their major from Wheaton College, except in the case of Foreign Language majors who complete their study-abroad requirement in an accepted non-Wheaton College program; these students must complete a minimum of 12 semester hours plus the capstone course in their major from Wheaton College.

 Students must satisfactorily meet all general education requirements in the areas of competency, Applied Health Science, and five learning clusters that include Studies in Faith and Reason, Nature, Society, Diversity, and Literature and the Arts; as well as a senior capstone course in the major.

-Some departments require that students in their major take comprehensive examinations as a part of their graduation requirements.
+Some departments require that students in their major or general education take comprehensive examinations as a part of their graduation requirements.
 Other assessment measurements may be required by individual departments or the college administration.

 An Application for Degree must be filed with the Registrar's Office by the beginning of the student's senior year.